 - Operation Manager: Look after getting day-to-day things done on time.

 - Marketing Manager: Invent new ideas and campaigns to gather leads — handling teams of various departments like sales, content, online marketing, etc.

 - Business Development: Get leads from online portals like Upwork or offline portals like direct contact.

 - Content Manager: With the increasing demand for content by users and companies, IT firms are now looking for someone who can take care of the entire content part.
 The content manager plays the role by managing content, making sure all content holes are filled and delivered within the deadline.

 - Customer Service: This is a direct way to stay in touch with consumers and their issues.
 All the while learning more about the IT world and future trends.
 Customer service sort out customer issues on calls and chats.
 They put relevant people in charge who can solve problems quickly.

 - Data Scientist: Data scientist plays an important role in SEO and marketing.
-They collect valuable insights into website performance and user behavior.
+They collect valuable insights into website performance and user behaviour.
 Their data guides marketers in taking necessary steps before it’s too late.

 Step 2: Attend Events

 Free seminars take place everywhere these days, online and offline.
 Track down all IT-relevant events happening in your area and the online world as well.